 - Promote collaboration and cooperation within the sector to enhance the reputation of medicinal cannabis products and services developed in New Zealand.

 The Council is comprised of a representative from each full member.
 The Council has a monthly conference call to discuss a previously agreed agenda which may include other key stakeholders as part of the agenda.
 The Council will meet in person at least twice a year.
 At this stage membership is formalised by a simple MOU between eligible members, in time there a legal entity will be established.

 The Council has an independent part-time (initially) position to undertake the work of the Council funded by fees from the members.

 The Council discusses key issues of interest and try to develop a common position on public policy issues, regulations, etc. No position of the group is communicated publicly unless there is consensus on either the position or agreement to communicate that there are different views on the issue within the membership.

 The Council as a whole or groups within the Council may collaborate on initiatives such submissions on legislation and industry regulations, shared research, development of sector standards and potentially the development of a national brand based on a commercial cooperative and common products.

-- Has at least three years experience in commercial aspects of the legal cannabis industry in New Zealand (including Industrial Hemp); or a License to Cultivate a Prohibited Plant (Medicinal Cannabis), a License to Possess Controlled Drugs; a License to Deal in Controlled Drugs; and/or a License to Manufacture Medicines;
+- have at least three years experience in commercial aspects of the legal cannabis industry in New Zealand (including Industrial Hemp); or a License to Cultivate a Prohibited Plant (Medicinal Cannabis), a License to Possess Controlled Drugs; a License to Deal in Controlled Drugs; and/or a License to Manufacture Medicines; and

-- provides a direct benefit to New Zealand communities.
+- provide a direct net benefit to New Zealand communities.